 - red pepper flakes

 Our beef marinade gives this cut so much flavor.
 After letting it marinate for a full day, it grills up to juicy perfection.
-You can also try our Homemade Steak Seasoning with Brown Sugar.
+You can also try our Homemade Steak Seasoning.

 How to Cook Chuck Steak on the Grill

-The steps are easy: simply marinade the beef, mix the compound butter, then grill it for a few minutes on each side.
+The steps are easy: simply marinate the beef, mix the compound butter, then grill it for a few minutes on each side.